 Lower Blepharoplasty Procedure

 Lower blepharoplasty, better known as lower eyelid surgery, is one of the most frequently performed cosmetic procedures, aiming to rejuvenate the lower lid and upper cheek areas.
 Lower eyelid surgery removes or redistributes fat and trims the excess skin to get rid of bags and tighten the droopy skin of the lower eyelids.
-Dr. Mohammed Alghoul is a highly specialized Chicago eyelid surgeon that can personalize procedures to each patient in order to achieve the best aesthetic results.
+Dr. Mohammed Alghoul is a highly specialized eyelid surgeon that can personalize procedures to each patient in order to achieve the best aesthetic results.

 To see results from Dr. Alghoul’s previous patients, visit the lower eyelid surgery before and after gallery.